Everyone deserves to bite into a thick juicy burger.

 You know what it’s like to survive on a plate of potato salad and burger toppings when backyard barbecue season comes around.
 Because, well, burgers.
 And I have nothing against a good potato salad, don’t get me wrong, but it’s a side.
 My hungry self would like to dig into a burger that is so substantial it requires a two hand hold.

-The number one thing I like about this burger?
+The number one thing I like about this California Burger?
 Vegetarians like it, vegans like it, and meat eaters like it.
 Yes.
 I said it.
 And I have the meat eating friends to prove it.
 Basically if you are a human, this burger is for you.

 When I think veggie burgers, I think Oh, the things we buy at the store, because making a veggie burger FROM SCRATCH seemed like a biggggg deal.
 I mean?
 How do we even do that?
 Where do we start?
 What is a veggie burger?